sharmii99/python/README.md

-### all my python works for the CTS Technical Session are uploaded here
+### All my python works for the CTS Technical Session are uploaded here